BestChanyanart/Covid-19-ETL--AzureDataFactory/README.md

 - <B>Hospital Admission (split to Daily and Weekly)</B>

+We split the file into 2 dataset which are 'Daily' and 'Weekly' because the original file put the number of cases both weekly and daily into one file.
+It's really difficult to analyze data when we use PowerBI tool.

 <B>Daily</B>

+This is the columns that we are going to adjust, and what column that we expected to be.
 ![Transform Hospital Admission daily](https://user-images.githubusercontent.com/63108802/189596624-cdf5a77b-e7a0-4be4-ac01-c9fde8d446af.PNG)

 <B>Weekly</B>

+This is foe weekly dataset that we need it to be.
 ![Transform Hospital Admission weekly](https://user-images.githubusercontent.com/63108802/189596652-dd358aa0-e3da-4cfa-a0e5-b6e42e5d4691.PNG)

+This is the "Data Flow" which created on Data Factory, and then create Pipeline to run the Data Flow.
 ![Data Flow2](https://user-images.githubusercontent.com/63108802/189597891-6e829bb3-8295-4bb8-8100-c62c0b1ee998.PNG)